Conduct an assessment

 Note In the Domain field in the Submit assessment dialog box, only domains of the type Assessment Review Register are shown.
 If you don't have the option to select a domain, it means that a single target domain has been specified in the Eligible domains setting, in the assessment template.

-The status of the assessment shows Submitted.
+The status of the assessment becomes Submitted.
 Click View submission to view the Assessment Review asset.

 • Click Complete, and then, in the Complete This Assessment dialog box, click Complete.